 08 of 09

-If you are lucky enough to have the space and resources to create a water garden, the lotus is a must-have plant for Japanese gardens.
-A mature lotus specimen is something to behold, with some varieties sporting leaves that are three feet in diameter.
-However, home gardeners can grow dwarf varieties of this perennial like 'Baby Doll' or 'Crystal Beauty' in smaller ponds or barrels, as long as the roots don't freeze.
+If you are lucky enough to have space and resources to create a water garden, the lotus is a must-have plant for Japanese gardens.
+A mature lotus specimen is something to behold with some varieties sporting leaves that are 3 feet in diameter.
+However, home gardeners can grow dwarf varieties of this perennial like "Baby Doll" or "Crystal Beauty" in smaller ponds or barrels, as long as the roots do not freeze.
 Large flowers appear over a two week period in late summer.Continue to 9 of 9 below.

 09 of 09

-When caring for a wisteria vine, you must not become a victim of your own success: a mature wisteria vine can pass the tipping point, where it feels like the plant could take over the earth.
-After flowering, prune the Wisteria floribunda close to its support structure, which both checks its growth and keeps the blooms close to the observer.
-You may even forgo a support altogether, and train the Japanese wisteria as a tree, limiting growth to a few limbs with biannual pruning.
+When caring for a wisteria vine, you must not become a victim of your own success.
+A mature wisteria vine can pass the tipping point, where it feels like the plant could take over the earth.
+After flowering, prune the wisteria's floribunda close to its support structure.
+This keep growth in check and keeps the blooms easy to see.
+You may not even need a support, you can train the Japanese wisteria as a tree, limiting growth to a few limbs with biannual pruning.